developmentseed/stac-auth-proxy/examples/custom-integration/README.md

 # Custom Integration Example

-This example demonstrates how to integrate with a custom filter generator.
+This example demonstrates how to integrate with a custom filter factory.

 ## Running the Example